Project MK23: Complex object W3(OH) at methanol line CH3OH at 12.178 GHz

 Fig.11- W3(OH) contour with maser dots

-As an amateur association we still lack that luxury, or coorporation to make a VLBI, so I tried to separate the peaks with calculations.
+As an amateur association we still lack that luxury, or cooperation to make a VLBI, so I tried to separate the peaks with calculations.

 First we tried excel.
 Below you see how the resolver function can adjust the Gauss curves in frequency, peak hight and peak width, so summed all together gives you the original curve.